On the structure of dg categories of relative singularities: The structure of sing(B,f)

-In this section we will prove that, in the category of relative singularities $\sing{B,\underline{f}}$ associated to a $n$-dimensional affine Landau-Ginzburg model over $S$, every object is a retract of an object that can be represented by a $K(B,\underline{f})$-dg module concentrated in $n+1$-degrees.
-We begin with the following observation: \begin{lmm} Let $\phi : (E,d,h)\rightarrow (E',d',h')$ be a cocycle-morphism of $K(B,f)$-dg-modules\footnote{Here $d$ (resp. $d'$) stands for the differential and $h^i$ (resp.$h'^i$ ) stands for the action of $\varepsilon_i$, where
+In this section we will prove that, in the category of relative singularities $\sing{B,\underline{f}}$ associated to a $n$-dimensional affine Landau-Ginzburg model over $S$, every object is an homotopy retract of an object that can be represented by a $K(B,\underline{f})$-dg module concentrated in $n+1$-degrees.
+We begin with the following observation: \begin{lmm} Let $\phi : (E,d,h)\rightarrow (E',d',h')$ be a cocycle-morphism of $K(B,f)$-dg modules\footnote{Here $d$ (resp. $d'$) stands for the differential and $h^i$ (resp.$h'^i$ ) stands for the action of $\varepsilon_i$, where

-$K(B,\underline{f})=0\rightarrow \underbracket{B \varepsilon_1\dots \varepsilon_n}_{-n}\rightarrow \dots \rightarrow \underbracket{B\varepsilon_1\oplus \dots \oplus B\varepsilon_n}_{-1}\rightarrow \underbracket{B}_{0}$}.
+$K(B,\underline{f})=0\rightarrow \underbracket{B \varepsilon_1\dots \varepsilon_n}_{-n}\rightarrow \dots \rightarrow \underbracket{B\varepsilon_1\oplus \dots \oplus B\varepsilon_n}_{-1}\rightarrow \underbracket{B}_{0}$.}.
 Then the cone of $\phi$ is given by

 \end{lmm} \begin{proof} Note that the underlying complex of $B$-modules is the classical cone.
 It only remains to check that all the morphisms involved in the proof of the fact that this complex of $B$ modules is the cone are compatible with the action of $\varepsilon$.
 This is a tedious but elementary verification. \end{proof}